munrocket/gl-bench/README.md

 # ⏱ gl-bench

-WebGL performance monitor that showing percentage of GPU/CPU load
+WebGL performance monitor that showing percentage of GPU/CPU load.

 ### Motivation
-This package was created in order to use EXT_disjoint_timer_query extension, but this extension [was removed](https://caniuse.com/#search=EXT_disjoint_timer_query) from browsers due to the exploit, strange but it still working on some machines.
-GLBench v2 tracks GPU calls on the CPU.
+This package was created in order to use EXT_disjoint_timer_query extension, but this extension [was removed](https://caniuse.com/#search=EXT_disjoint_timer_query) from browsers due to the exploit.
+Anyway after shifting to GPU tracking on CPU, it still can measure GPU/CPU load independently and now have better device support.

 ### Screenshots
 ![](https://habrastorage.org/webt/t1/xc/wu/t1xcwu802qy4c0wt1ioormzpudq.png)